Betsie River

 The Betsie River (/bɛtsi:/ BET-see) is a 54.0 mi river in the U.S. state of Michigan.
-The river is mostly within Benzie County (which takes its name from a variant pronunciation of the river), although the river rises in southwest Grand Traverse County and flows briefly through northern Manistee County, Michigan.
+The river is located in the northwestern Lower Peninsula of the state, flowing into Lake Michigan at Frankfort.
+The river's course is mostly within Benzie County, (which takes its name from a variant pronunciation of the river), although the river rises in western Grand Traverse County and flows briefly through northern Manistee County.

 The river widens to form Betsie Lake before emptying into Lake Michigan between Frankfort and Elberta.
 The Betsie River is a part of Michigan's Natural Rivers Program.

 Etymology

 The name is derived from the French la rivière aux Bec-scies, meaning river of sawbill ducks (bec-scie).
 A corruption of this pronunciation led to the name of Benzie County.
 Other alternate historical names include the following: